2017 1

 Pontet Canet - the news is that Melanie Tesseron (Alfred Tesseron's niece) went back to London, and now it's Alfred Tesseron's daughter, Justine, who will take over responsibilities here in the future.

-Montrose - this property just doesn't stop with making wonderful wines.
-Maybe its 2016s are better than 2015s, maybe not.
+Montrose - this property doesn't stop with making beautiful wines.
+Its 2016s are better than 2015s, maybe not.
 Time will tell for sure!

-2016 Tronquoy Lalande was succulent with velvety fruit and tannin, well-balanced, sleek and with a fruity finish.
+2016 Tronquoy Lalande was succulent with velvety fruit and tannin, well-balanced, sleek, and fruity.
 Fine effort.
 91p.

 2016 Dame de Montrose displayed fine acidity, freshness, a lot of aromatic blue/blackberries, splendid complexity, and finish.
 92p.